KipletingEdwin/ip1/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
- <p>This project is a landing page for Moringa School that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studio</p>
+ <p>This project is a landing page for Moringa School that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Moringa School</p>
 [Go Back to the top](#moringa school)
 ## Features
 As a user of the application,you will be able to :
-1. See a description of what the services offered by the studio
+1. See a description of what the scourses offered by Moringa School
 1. Can make inquiry through a form.
 [Go Back to the top]()
 ## Behaviour Driven Development|